 Our first production was Sean Riley’s Warren in September 2014.
 Thanks to a Pozible campaign and the amazing support of parents and the Adelaide theatre community we saved this former Urban Myth production and 46 kids ended up on stage at the Goodwood Institute.
-It was a moment of absolute joy, and we know that there will be many more such moments to come.
+It was a moment of absolute joy, and there have been many since.

 Why theatre classes?